ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Saturday Night</h3>A slight chance of rain showers between 3am and 4am, then a chance of showers and thunderstorms.
-Partly cloudy, with a low
+Partly cloudy.
+Low around
-         around 62.
+         62, with temperatures rising to around 65 overnight.
 South wind around 2 mph.
 Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">